Compulsory sterilization: Peru

-In September 2001, Minister of Health Luis Solari launched a special commission into the activities of the voluntary surgical contraception, initiating a parliamentary commission tasked with inquiring into the "irregularities" of the program, and to put it on an acceptable footing.
+In September 2001, Minister of Health Luis Solari launched a special commission into the activities of voluntary surgical contraception, initiating a parliamentary commission tasked with inquiring into the "irregularities" of the program and to put it on an acceptable footing.
 In July 2002, its final report ordered by the Minister of Health revealed that between 1995 and 2000, 331,600 women were sterilized, while 25,590 men submitted to vasectomies.
-The plan, which had the objective of diminishing the number of births in areas of poverty within Peru, was essentially directed at the indigenous people living in deprived areas (areas often involved in internal conflicts with the Peruvian government, as with the Shining Path guerilla group).
-Deputy Dora Núñez Dávila made the accusation in September 2003 that 400,000 indigenous people were sterilized during the 1990s.
-Documents proved that President Fujimori was informed, each month, of the number of sterilizations done, by his former Ministers of Health, Eduardo Yong Motta (1994–96), Marino Costa Bauer (1996–1999) and Alejandro Aguinaga (1999–2000).
+The plan, which had the objective of diminishing the number of births in areas of poverty within Peru, was essentially directed at the Indigenous people living in deprived areas (areas often involved in internal conflicts with the Peruvian government, as with the Shining Path guerrilla group).
+Deputy Dora Núñez Dávila accused, in September 2003, that 400,000 Indigenous people were sterilized during the 1990s.
+Documents proved that President Fujimori was informed, each month, of the number of sterilizations done by his former ministers of health, Eduardo Yong Motta (1994–96), Marino Costa Bauer (1996–1999), and Alejandro Aguinaga (1999–2000).
 A study by sociologist Giulia Tamayo León, Nada Personal (in English: Nothing Personal), showed that doctors were required to meet quotas.
-According to Le Monde diplomatique, "tubal ligation festivals" were organized through program publicity campaigns, held in the pueblos jóvenes (in English: shantytowns).
-In 1996 there were, according to official statistics, 81,762 tubal ligations performed on women, with a peak being reached the following year, with 109,689 ligatures, then only 25,995 in 1998.
+According to Le Monde diplomatique, "tubal ligation festivals" were organized through publicity campaigns, held in the pueblos jóvenes (in English: shantytowns).
+In 1996, there were, according to official statistics, 81,762 tubal ligations performed on women, peaking the following year, with 109,689 ligations, then only 25,995 in 1998.

 On 21 October 2011, Peru's Attorney General José Bardales decided to reopen an investigation into the cases, which had been halted in 2009 under the statute of limitations, after the Inter-American Commission on Human Rights ruled that President Fujimori's sterilization program involved crimes against humanity, which are not time-limited.
-It is unclear as to any progress in matter of the execution (debido ejecución sumaria) of the suspect in the course of any proof of their relevant accusations in the legal sphere of the constituted people in vindication of the rights of the people of South America.
-It may carry a parallel to any suspect cases for international investigation in any other continent, and be in the sphere of medical genocide.
+It is unclear as to any progress in the matter of the execution (debido ejecución sumaria) of the suspect in the course of any proof of their relevant accusations in the legal sphere of the constituted people in vindication of the rights of the people of South America.
+It may carry a parallel to any suspect cases for international investigation in any other continent and be in the sphere of medical genocide.
 As of 12 December 2021:

 A Peruvian judge ruled last week that the 83-year-old could not be brought to court because of the forced sterilization, as the allegation was not included in an old extradition request for Fujimori.
 The ex-president was extradited from Chile to Peru in 2007.
 According to the judge, Chile's Supreme Court, which gave the go-ahead for extradition at the time, must agree to Fujimori's charge of forced sterilization.